Synchronized Bimodal Amplitude Patterns in Heterogeneous Oscillatory Media -- Experiment and Theory: Complex Ginzburg–Landau Equation with Mean-Field Coupling

 \subsection{Modified Complex Ginzburg-Landau Equation}

-To model the experiments, we turn to a modified complex Ginzburg–Landau equation (CGLE), which is commonly used in the study of reaction-diffusion systems~\cite{Haken.1984, GarciaMorales.2012}.
-The CGLE naturally captures the local oscillatory dynamics via Stuart–Landau terms, which describe the silicon system that undergoes a Hopf bifurcation, as described in Ref.~\cite{Murakami.13.08.2025}.
-We add a mean-field coupling term to incorporate the experimentally observed control of the ratio of high- and low-amplitude regions through the external resistance.
+To model the experiments, we employ a modified complex Ginzburg–Landau equation (CGLE), a standard amplitude equation for oscillatory reaction–diffusion systems~\cite{Haken.1984, GarciaMorales.2012}.
+The CGLE naturally captures the local oscillatory dynamics through Stuart–Landau terms, which describe the oscillations in the silicon system that arise through a Hopf bifurcation, as explained in Ref.~\cite{Schonleber.2014} and more recently justified mathematically in Ref.~\cite{Murakami.}.
+We introduce a general mean-field coupling term to account for the experimentally observed control of the ratio of high- and low-amplitude regions through the external resistance.
 This accounts for the global electrical feedback (see Section~\ref{sec:ECSE}) acting equally on all oscillators.
 Since perfectly homogeneous conditions cannot be achieved in any electrochemical experiments, we consider spatial heterogeneity by assuming that the intrinsic frequencies $\omega(\vec{x})$ vary slightly across the electrode surface.
 Finally, spatial coupling through ionic and electronic transport must be considered because the silicon electrode is an extended medium; this effect is modeled by a diffusion term.
 Taken together, we end up with the heterogeneous, globally coupled CGLE:

 where the spatial mean is defined as: